kestra-io/docs/content/docs/03.concepts/secret.md

 ---
 title: Secret
+icon: /docs/icons/concepts.svg
 ---

+Secret is a mechanism that allows you to securely store sensitive information, such as passwords and API keys, and retrieve them in a flow using `"{{ secret('API_TOKEN'') }}"`.
+You can leverage your existing [secrets manager](secrets-manager.md) as a secrets backend.

 Your [flows](flow.md) often need to interact with external systems.
 To do that, they need to programmatically authenticate using passwords or API keys.
 Secrets help you securely store such variables and avoid hard-coding sensitive information within your workflow code.

-You can leverage the `secret()` function, described in the [function section](./expression/04.function/secret.md), to retrieve sensitive variables within your flow code.
+You can leverage the `secret()` function, described in the [function section](06.expressions/04.function/secret.md), to retrieve sensitive variables within your flow code.

 ## Secrets in the Open-Source version